panakino/3dbpconv/README.md

 # 3D BPConvNet

 3D parallel MRI reconstruction for accelerated MRI.
 In our paper (to be appeared), we reconstructed 320x320x256x8 volume using 3D BPConvNet.
 It takes sub 10 seconds.
+We used Knee dataset from http://mridata.org

 ## Training configuration
 tensorflow 1.1.0